Kri5st3y0/18763_project/README.md

 FIFA players dataset is a comprehensive dataset that contains ratings and scores of different aspects of players' characteristics.
 We choose to use linear regression as a baseline model to capture the linear relationship between individual features and the overall score of each player.
 Due to the high dimensionality of the datasets, we use elastic net regularization that combines L1 and L2 penalty to prevent overfitting.

 We choose to tune the following parameters in our Spark ML version: regularization parameter ([0.01, 0.1, 0.5, 1.0]), number of epochs ([5, 10, 15, 20, 25]), and elastic net parameter ([0, 0.2, 0.4, 0.6, 0.8, 1]).
-By tuning the elastic net parameter, we found the best value is 0, meaning that simply applying L2 penalty to the loss function leads to lowest validation RMSE loss.
-By tuning the number of epochs, we found the best value is 5.
-By tuning the regularization parameter, we found the best value is 0.01.
+By tuning the elastic net parameter, we find the best value is 0, meaning that simply applying L2 penalty to the loss function leads to lowest validation RMSE loss.
+We find the best value of the number of epochs is 5, and the best value of the regularization parameter is 0.01.
+Both of them are the smallest value in the selections, in the best direction to prevent overfitting.

 **Random Forest**

+Random forest is an ensembled method that reduces correlation between trees by randomly selecting a subset of features to split on.
+It has advantages of capturing high-dimensional features and non-linear relationship between features.
+FIFA dataset has over 100 features, among which some of the players' football characteristics are correlated with others.
+Using random forest model can handle this complexity well.

 **Multilayer Perceptron(MLP)**